NDevTK/OriginMarker/README.md

 # Origin Marker 🎆
-A browser extension to allow users to easily identify some phishing domains also includes a universal automatic mode all done client side.
+A browser extension to allow users to easily identify some phishing domains all done client side.
 With a marker in the bookmarks bar that changes based off the active origin/domain the user is viewing.
 It can be renamed per origin manually or automatic using the hash of the origin encoded in emoji.
 ![Example of automatic mode using chrome](Chrome.png) ![Example of automatic mode using firefox](Firefox.png)

 # How to setup